victorr-ko/Webscrapping-Rotten-Tomatoes/README.md

 ## Additional Features

-- The script also includes a loop to scrape data from multiple pages on the Rotten Tomatoes site.
-However, due to challenges like repetitive data and data limits, this part of the script may require further modification for optimal functionality.
+- The notebook also includes a loop to scrape data from multiple pages on the Rotten Tomatoes site.
+However, due to challenges like repetitive data and data limits, this part of the notebook may require further modification for optimal functionality.

 ## Dependencies